foimedia/foi/README.md

 FOI is a bot-based Telegram publisher app.

-It is focused on real-time coverage of events made for journalists and activists.
+Made for journalists and activists, it is focused on real-time coverage of events.

 ---